davewoo999/Space-Invaders-for-MiSTer/README.md

 4) Put required zip into the same folder and execute the bat again.

-5) If everything will go without errors or warnings, then you will get the rom file.
+5) If everything woks without errors or warnings, then you will get the rom file.

 6) Place the rom file into root of SD card.